lbrn/lbrn-jekyll/summer-research/faq.markdown

 * Yes, you may live anywhere you would like; however, our program can only pay for housing within the proscribed Campus Apartments or Dorms for students working at one of our approved mentoring instituions per the application.

-* For students who currently live at home or already have an apartment, please stay there and we cannot reimburse rents.
+* If you reside in the same city as the mentoring institution; for students who currently live at home or already have an apartment in the mentoring city, please stay there and we cannot reimburse rents.